 This week’s post is written by Geoff Carter.
-Geoff has also kindly loaned items belonging to Allen Rowley to the Breaking the News exhibition and donated some incredible 18th century newspapers to our permanent collection.
+Geoff has also kindly loaned items belonging to Allen Rowley to our 2022 Breaking the News exhibition and donated some incredible 18th century newspapers to our permanent collection.

 Allen Rowley was born at Thornhill, Dewsbury, and as a nephew of the village newsagent, started delivering the Yorkshire Post and Yorkshire Evening Post at the age of 9.
 At age 12, he surprised his mother by landing a piece in her favourite women’s magazine.

 Allen was interested in aircraft since he was a small boy, an interest no doubt stimulated by a cousin of his who worked for various aircraft companies in the Midlands and South of England prior to World War Two.
 He became an art student but, thinking that there was little future in this line, in 1942, he left art school and became a trainee reporter on the Dewsbury District News.